Saturday, June 14, 2014

 Third, the ability to manually evacuate OpenStack Instances from a failed compute node to a healthy compute node.
 This functionality is some what similar to VMware High Availability where all virtual machines on a failed VMware hypervisor will automatically start up on a healthy VMware hypervisor.
 I say “some what similar” because within OpenStack this exact feature does not currently exist, it only exists in a manual, several step process.
 There is a blueprint (if there are others, let me know) to implement this exact feature, but it has not yet been completed.
 Why?
 Because it goes against the cloud computing methodology.
 If a compute node fails, you should not need to revive the OpenStack Instances that were running on it.
 As already mentioned, you should be able to create new OpenStack Instances, deploy your application (with whatever configuration and deployment tools you use), and continue on with your day.

 So, using shared storage for OpenStack Instances brings these three features to your cloud environment at the expense of violating the cloud computing methodology, creating a single point of failure, and inhibiting your ability to easily scale your cloud environment.
 If your applications need these features then they probably do not belong in a cloud environment.

 Jesse Proudman, Founder and CTO of Blue Box, has written a great post titled Live Migration is a Perk, not a Panacea that further elaborates on why live migration is not prevalent in cloud infrastructures.

-At some point in the distant future all applications will probably be cloud ready, and not require these or other similar infrastructure level high availability features, but that time is not now and there is still a need for virtual and cloud environments.
+At some point in the distant future all applications will probably be cloud ready and not require these or other similar infrastructure level high availability features, but that time is not now.
+There is still a need for virtual and cloud environments.
 With that comes the Hybrid Cloud, but that’s a discussion for another time.